sopelj/python-ember-mug/README.md

 This seems to be caused by the bluetooth adaptor being in some sort of passive mode.
 I have not yet figured out how to wake it programmatically so sadly, you need to manually open `bluetoothctl` to do so.
 Please ensure the device is in pairing mode (ie the light is flashing blue or says "PAIR") and run the `bluetoothctl` command.
 You don't need to type anything. run it and wait until the mug connects.

+### Model incorrect or not found

+I don't have a lot of these devices, so if this library does not correctly identify your device, please open and issue with the advertisement data of your device, so I can update the library to correctly identify it.
+Thanks!

 ## Development